EricYsh/ids721finalproject/README.md

 ## Obtain Open Source ML Model:

 Select and acquire an open-source machine learning model suitable for serving.
 The model should be capable of providing inferences based on input data it receives.
+Based on the requirements, we decided to use `Falconsai/text_summarization` from HuggingFace.

+Due to the nature of HuggingFace's transformers and pipeline, we decided to use python as model

 ## Create Rust Web Service for Model Inferences: